UD-Math-Data-Science-1/notes/supervised/performance.md

 \frac{1}{2} \left(\frac{\TP}{\TP+\FN} + \frac{\TN}{\TN+\FP} \right)  = \frac{1}{2}.
 $$

-If the fraction of funded samples in the test set is $k/n=a$, then the $F_1$ score is $a/(1+a)$, which increases smoothly from zero to one as $a$ does.
-For the loan problem, $a=0.816$ and the $F_1$ of this lazy classifier is $0.449$.
+If the fraction of funded samples in the test set is $k/n=a$, then the *F*₁ score is $a/(1+a)$, which increases smoothly from zero to one as $a$ does.
+For the loan problem, $a=0.816$ and the *F*₁ of this lazy classifier is $0.449$.
 ```

 <!--
 print("F1:",metrics.cohen_kappa_score(y_te,yhat))
 print("F1:",metrics.matthews_corrcoef(y_te,yhat)) -->

-The point is that each individual metric gives part of the picture, but it can be misleading depending on what behavior an application values most.
+The point is that each individual metric gives part of the picture, and selecting the right one depends on what traits the application values most.

 ## Multiclass classifiers

-When there are more than two unique possible labels, these measures can be extended using the **one-vs-rest** paradigm.
-For $K$ unique labels, this paradigm poses $K$ binary questions: "Is it in class 1, or not?", "Is it in class 2, or not?", etc. This produces $K$ versions of metrics such as accuracy, recall, $F_1$-score, and so on, which can be averaged to give a single score.
+When there are more than two unique possible labels, these metrics can be applied using the **one-vs-rest** paradigm.
+For $K$ unique labels, this paradigm poses $K$ binary questions: "Is it in class 1, or not?", "Is it in class 2, or not?", etc. This produces $K$ versions of metrics such as accuracy, recall, *F*₁ score, and so on, which can be averaged to give a single score.
 There are various ways to perform the averaging, depending on whether poorly represented classes are to be weighted more weakly than others.
 We won't give the details.

 The confusion matrix also generalizes to $K$ classes.
 It's easiest to see how by an example.
 We will load a dataset on the characteristics of cars and use quantitative factors to predict the region of origin.